Face with Tears of Joy emoji: Popularity

 The next year, Oxford University Press and SwiftKey found that Face with Tears of Joy was globally the most used emoji of the year.
 As such, it was chosen as Oxford Dictionaries' Word of the Year, with the dictionary stating the emoji was the morpheme that "best reflected the ethos, mood, and preoccupations of 2015."
 Their research had found the emoji made up 20% of all emojis used in the UK, and 17% of those in the US, up from 4% and 9% respectively from 2014.
 Oxford Dictionaries president Caspar Grathwohl explained Oxford's choice, stating, "emoji are becoming an increasingly rich form of communication, one that transcends linguistic borders", further explaining that they chose Face with Tears of Joy for the way it embodied the "playfulness and intimacy" of emojis, which had become mainstream that year.

 During 2015, Instagram and Twitter released data showing the emoji was the most popular on their platforms, being used over 6.6 billion times on the latter.
 In 2017, the Face with Tears of Joy emoji was the most used emoji globally and in the UK on Facebook, and one of the top three most used globally on the Messenger app.
 Additionally, SwiftKey announced that the emoji was the most used in the United Kingdom during 2016.
 In 2017, Time reported that for the third consecutive year the emoji was the most popular on social media.

 The emoji started to decline in popularity around the early 2020s as Generation Z began to associate it with older generations, perceiving it as "uncool".
-It was largely replaced by the sobbing emoji (😭) and skull emoji (💀) to express similar emotions among people in their mid-20s and younger; when they did use it, they did so ironically, sending it in repetition for exaggeration.
+It was largely replaced by and the skull emoji to express similar emotions among people in their mid-20s and younger; when they did use it, they did so ironically, sending it in repetition for exaggeration.
 The emoji continued to be used sincerely by millennials.
 As it decreased in use, in 2021 it briefly stopped being the most popular Twitter emoji.